 Logo Design in the Digital Age

 These offline practices are vital to the success of any branding campaign, but the most important platform to market your logo is on digital platforms.
-Company logos are facing brand new problems thanks to the rise of digital.
+Free logo design Company logos are facing brand new problems thanks to the rise of digital.
 Consumers are now engaging with multiple channels throughout the day and brands must adapt their visual representation to align with different sized screens.

 Masters of Redesign